 At least one on-premises Windows server to host the CMG connection point.
 You can colocate this role with other Configuration Manager site system roles.

 The service connection point must be in online mode.

 A server authentication certificate for the CMG.

 Other certificates may be required, depending upon your client OS version and authentication model.
-For more information, see CMG certificates.
+For more information, see Configure client authentication.